Employment Opportunities - Frequently Asked Questions

-Regular Employees Only - Only applicants who currently hold a position that is on the regular table of approved positions (TAP) will receive consideration.
+- Regular Employees Only - Only applicants who currently hold a position that is on the Staff Planning Report will receive consideration.

-Internal Employees Only - Only current employees, excluding work study students, who have a regular or contractual employment relationship with the College will receive consideration.
-This includes regular and supplemental TAP employees, part-time faculty, MCC temporary and third-party temporary employees.
+- Internal Employees Only - Only current employees, excluding work study students, who have a regular or contractual employment relationship with the College will receive consideration.
+This includes regular and Staff Planning Report – non-regular employees, part-time faculty, MCC temporary and third-party temporary employees.

 You would need to submit all required materials listed in the job posting.
 If college transcripts have been requested and your personnel file contains the documents, you may review and request copies by following the College's normal procedure: